Can you think of a major business without a logo? Bet you can’t!

 Video #4: Join me on our fourth and final over-the-shoulder video as I demonstrate how to Select the Logo That’s Right for Your Business.

 99designs gives you up to two weeks to select a winner or winners.
-This allows you to use the great polling feature (discussed above) and ponder your logo design options.
+This allows you to use the great polling feature (discussed above) and ponder your design options.